For A Better Bone Health

 How does the bone marrow develop?

-In bones, most of the cell functions involve removing and replacing cells simultaneously time, a process known as remodeling.
-This remodeling cycle begins at birth continues our whole lives, and then becomes complete by the age a person's bone density hits its maximum.
+In bones, most of the cell functions involve removing and replacing cells simultaneously, a process known as remodeling.
+This remodeling cycle begins at birth continues our whole lives, and then becomes complete by the age a person's bone health’s density hits its maximum.

-- Calcium supplements and vitamin D are vital for increasing bone mass and lowering the risk of osteoporosis.
+- Calcium vitamins for bones that include vitamin D are vital for increasing bone mass and lowering the risk of osteoporosis.

 - Vitamin A is essential for the development of strong bone health.
 It affects the bone-building cells, as well as the bone-breaking cells.

-- Vitamin C is essential in maintaining strong bones and tissues.
-Moreover, it forms the protein collagen.
+- Vitamin C vitamins for bones consisting of vitamin C are essential in maintaining strong bones and tissues.
+Moreover, it helps forming the protein collagen.

 - Zinc seems to have the ability to stimulate bone repair.
 It simultaneously reduces bone degradation and aids in the development of new bone.
 Zinc also decreases inflammation, which can harm bone.